 While there were many examples where clear, straight lines could be drawn between the Exo data and the website endpoint, this was not always the case.
 There is no greater example than with the Mixed Quantity Discounts.

 It must be said that this was no ordinary A[EXO] = A[WEB] integration.
 While there were many examples where clear, straight lines could be drawn between the Exo data and the website endpoint, this was not always the case.

 There is no greater example than with the Mixed Quantity Discounts (MQDs).
 Of course, it is not unusual for companies and their sales teams to run promotions where if you buy X number of Widgets, you will receive Y number of Wigglets.
 And such promotions are available to only specific Geozones and then to only specific customer groups.
 Only for a limited time. *This MQD is not available in conjunction with any other offer.

 Simple enough for human brains to comprehend with the help of our centuries-old written communication skills.
 The challenge is in writing this in clear, logical lines of computer code that follows all of the ordained rules and produces the correct end result.
-This task initially fell to Acclaim Group, our client’s Exo support crew, because before we could work the calculation into the website, it first needed to be calculated within Exo, automatically, using a series of if/then statements.
+This task initially fell to Acclaim Group, Black Magic’s Exo support crew, because before we could work the calculation into the website, it first needed to be calculated within Exo, automatically, using a series of if/then statements.
 Once that development was done, Acclaim provided a version of the Exo coding that has been converted into an SQL equivalent, which has been bolted on to our website database to drive the calculations.

 Additionally, each time a new MQD is created (or one is edited or expired) in Exo, the daily Exo-Wordpress import script will update the website database with the relevant calculations to ensure that the website is always presenting the correct discounts and free items to the correct customers.